dcunited001/dcunited001.github.io/_drafts/ephemeral-theory-of-linguistic-evolution.md

       - also, textual idiosyncracies vary widely, so it's hard to capture morphemic data.

+### Morphemic Drift and Phonetic Collisions in Linguistic Evolution

+- this would be incredibly difficult to study, but would it be possible to analyze text from many languages in a single region to:
+  - identify when morphemes from multiple languages drift into phonetic collisions.
+    - every combination of phonemes has a metric (similar to levenschtein distance for text) and a set of (d = 1 ... n) neighborhoods of overlapping morphemes of sufficient similarity
+  - those overlapping morphemes can be automatically expounded by algorithm that can identify (with zipf's) the most valuable space for argots, cryptolects and cants
+    - this can be done for a single language or for a pair of languages. by informing with zipf's distribution, you discover the most used, overlapping morphemes
+    - this can also show the unused "real estate" a language has for new, ad-hoc, or non-standard morphemes
+    - algorithm can also be informed with semantic similarity & dissonance
+  - this allows you to identify all the possible words that overlap or the most likely morphemes that would be used in an argot
+  - hopefully AI doesn't get ahold of this, but it will let us unmask the illuminati/etc because they haven't been afraid to communicate with these on video/audio ... or they can't help it.

+# Misc ideas

+### Spoonerisms & Metathesis

 - explore ideas of [Spoonerisms](https://en.wikipedia.org/wiki/Spoonerism) and [Metathesis](https://en.wikipedia.org/wiki/Metathesis_(linguistics))
   - and [nonce words](https://en.wikipedia.org/wiki/Nonce_word)?

+### Zipf's Distribution for English Words and Japanese Loan Words

 - what does the difference b/w zipf's distribution for english words & japanese loan words from english tell us?